 The Company also issued warrants to the purchasers of the August 2007 Notes and placement agents giving them the right to purchase up to 2,469,470 and 414,495 shares of Company common stock, respectively, with an exercise price of \$2.00 per share, which is subject to price adjustment for anti-dilution purposes.
-As of June 30, 2006, the exercise price of the warrants remained unchanged at \$2.00 per share.
+As of September 30, 2006, the exercise price of the warrants remained unchanged at \$2.00 per share.
 The warrants will expire on August 2, 2010.

-Pursuant to EITF 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock", the original fair values of the warrants of \$4,068 have been recorded as warrant liability as the Company has not yet filed the registration statement, which was computed using the Black-Scholes pricing model under the following assumptions: (1) expected life of 5 years; (2) volatility of 93%; (3) risk free interest of 4.17% and dividend rate of 0%.
+Pursuant to EITF 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock", the original fair values of the warrants of \$4,068 have been recorded as warrant liability, which was computed using the Black-Scholes pricing model under the following assumptions: (1) expected life of 5 years; (2) volatility of 93%; (3) risk free interest of 4.17% and dividend rate of 0%.
 In addition, the Company is required to report a value of the warrant as a fair value and record the fluctuation to the fair value of the warrant liability to current operations.
-The change in the fair value of the warrants resulted in a net loss of \$1,047 and \$2,032 for the three and six months ended June 30, 2006, respectively.
-The fair value of warrants outstanding was \$3,406 as of June 30, 2006, which was computed using the Black-Scholes model under the following assumptions: (1) expected life of 4.09 years; (2) volatility of 78%, (3) risk free interest of 5.10% and dividend rate of 0%.
-The fair value of warrants outstanding at December 31, 2005 of \$1,375 was computed using the Black-Scholes model under the following assumptions: (1) expected life of 4.59 years; (2) volatility of 88%, (3) risk free interest of 0%.
+The change in the fair value of the warrants resulted in a gain of \$830 and \$1,202 for the three and nine months ended September 30, 2006, respectively, and a gain of \$593 for the three and nine months ended September 30, 2006, which was computed using the Black-Scholes model under the following assumptions: (1) expected life of 3.84 years; (2) volatility of 73%, (3) risk free interest of 4.59% and dividend rate of 0%.
+The fair value of warrants outstanding at December 31, 2005 of \$1,375 was computed using the Black-Scholes model under the following assumptions: (1) expected life of 4.59% and dividend rate of 0%.